centminmod/optimise-images/readme.md

 This will

-* find any subdirectories within `/home/testsubdir` and sort them through a while read loop assigning the variable `d` to the subdirectories found.
+* find any subdirectories within `/home/testsubdir` and sort them through a while read loop assigning the subdirectories found to variable `d`.
 * so first directory found `/home/testsubdir/` will be assigned to variable `d=/home/testsubdir/`
 * then echo directory name assigned to variable `d`
 * then echo the command you will run